Susan Crabtree

-Susan Crabtree is a political correspondent for RealClearPolitics.
-She previously served as a senior writer for the Washington Free Beacon, and spent five years as a White House Correspondent for the Washington Examiner.
+Susan Crabtree is an author and an award-winning journalist who currently serves as a senior national political correspondent for RealClearPolitics and a fellow with the Government Accountability Institute.
+She previously served as a senior writer for The Washington Free Beacon and spent five years as a White House Correspondent for the Washington Examiner.
 Prior stints include seven years as a senior editor and investigative reporter for The Hill.
-She is a frequent guest political analyst on Fox News, CNN, MSNBC as well as numerous radio shows.
+She is a frequent guest political analyst on Fox News, Newsmax, CNN, as well as numerous radio shows.
+She also has appeared on several podcasts, including the Charlie Kirk show, the Dan Bongino show, the Megyn Kelly show, the Ben Shapiro show, the Hillsdale College podcast, and Judicial Watch's "On Watch" with Chris Farrell.